Can you film both of us getting ready?

 Each package comes with one videographer as standard.
 Due to the fact that a person can’t be in two places at once, if you and your partner are both getting ready at different locations, I can usually only guarantee that I’ll film one of you getting ready.
 However, for a small fee I can also organise a second videographer to make sure we can cover both locations for you.
 If you are both getting ready at the same venue, then I can usually film you both getting ready!

-Do you travel abroad for destination weddings or elopements?
+Do you travel for weddings?

-I ask that you trust me with the length of your highlight film.
+I ask that you trust me with the length of your Cinematic Film.
 The story and content of your day will dictate the length.
 I would never want to cut a great story short due to time constraints, and, equally, I would never want to dilute a story just to reach a minimum length.
 In my experience, a film will always need to be longer than 5 minutes, but never longer than 7 minutes, and somewhere between that is the sweet spot that will allow me to tell your story in the most beautiful way.

-When will our wedding video be ready?
+When will our wedding FILM be ready?

 Each wedding requires a lot of attention to detail, and that process can take time, especially during the busy months.
 That being said, I try to ensure that your video will be ready within 16 weeks.